+Harry Styles sparks comparisons to The Rainbow Fish in colourful jumpsuit at Grammys

-Harry Styles goes bare-chested in rainbow jumpsuit at 2023 Grammys
+Harry Styles sparks comparisons to The Rainbow Fish in colourful jumpsuit at 2023 Grammys

 The Swarovski-encrusted one-piece was designed by French fashion brand EgonLab